 Mail bombs may have protruding wires, aluminum foil, or oil stains, and may emit a peculiar odor.

 The postal inspectors advise you to immediately call 911 if you encounter a suspicious letter or package.
 Don’t open the article, they say.
-Isolate the suspect parcel and evacuate the immediate area.
+Isolate the suspect mail and evacuate the immediate area.

 Don’t put the letter or package in water or a confined space, such as a desk drawer or cabinet.
 Don’t open, smell or taste the contents.